EEOB-BioData/BCB546X-R/_episodes/01-getting-starting.md

 ### Version Control

 We also set up our project to integrate with git, putting it under version control.
-RStudio has a nicer interface to git than shell, but is somewhat in what it can do, so you will find yourself occasionally needing to use the shell.
+RStudio has a nicer interface to git than shell, but is somewhat limited in what it can do, so you will find yourself occasionally needing to use the shell.
 Let's go through and make an initial commit of our template files.